jhgrosvenor/jhgrosvenor.github.io/_posts/2023-01-31-Converting-Papers-to-Python.md

 I enjoy reading research papers, but I find the mathematical formulas tedious to read.
 I prefer to be able to change the variables to understand their impact on the outcome.
 I am seeking an efficient way to convert formulas from research papers into Python code.

 Most research papers are in PDF format, so I need to first convert them to a machine-readable text format.
-Then, I plan to use OpenAI to translate the formulas into code."
+Then, I plan to use OpenAI to translate the formulas into code.

 # Converting PDF to text